UPDATE 1-Surge in Thailand's May exports brightens economic outlook

 By Kitiphong Thaichareon and Orathai Sriring

-BANGKOK, June 22 Thailand's customs-cleared exports rose for a third straight month in May, handily beating expectations, as global demand improved, suggesting the trade-dependent economy was gaining momentum.
+BANGKOK, June 22 (Reuters) - Thailand's customs-cleared exports rose for a third straight month in May, handily beating expectations, as global demand improved, suggesting the trade-dependent economy was gaining momentum.

 Exports climbed 13.2 percent in May from a year earlier, the fastest pace in 52 months, after April's 8.5 percent increase, commerce ministry data showed on Thursday.
 A Reuters poll expected a 6.3 percent growth in May.